cfengine/documentation/overview/glossary.markdown

 The special server that others consult for the latest policies is called the *policy server*.

 Typically the policy server is set by the bootstrapping process.

 #### Policy

-A policy is a set of intentions about the system, coded as a list of promises.
-A policy is not a standard, but the result of specific organizational management decisions.

-#### Policy